Timeline: History of Trump's COVID-19 illness

 (Reuters) - U.S. President Trump revealed on Friday, Oct.
 2 that he had been diagnosed with COVID-19.
-Here are major developments in the course of his infection and treatment:
+The following is a timeline of his infection and treatment:

 Sept.
 26: Trump hosts an event in the White House Rose Garden to announce his nomination of Amy Coney Barrett to the Supreme Court.
 Masks and social distancing are not enforced and multiple attendees later test positive for the coronavirus, the New York Times reported.
 It is unclear if the president was infected at the event or elsewhere.